diwic/dbus-rs/README.md

  * Use `blocking::Connection` to connect to the session or system bus.
 (Or `SyncConnection` / `LocalConnection`)
  * Use `Message` to send and receive messages.
 Get and append arguments of all types, see the [argument guide](dbus/examples/argument_guide.md) for details.
- * Build method dispatching servers using the `dbus-crossroads` crate or the `tree` module.
+ * Build method dispatching servers using the `dbus-crossroads` or `dbus-tree` crates.
    Standard D-Bus interfaces (introspection, properties, object manager) are supported.

 If you have questions or comments that the documentation cannot answer in an easy way, [filing an issue](https://github.com/diwic/dbus-rs/issues) with your question is fine.
 Pull requests that improve the code, documentation, etc, are welcome!